LeaHartl/ProcessGlaciers_2023/readme.md

 # Step 2: coregister all the resampled, aligned DEMs to the 2017 DEM:
 * NuthKaab coregistration to 2017 DEM (--> 1969, 1997, 2006 coregistered to 2017 - all after alignment and resmpling)
 	in: coregistration_plot_nuth_kaab.py / output: coregistered DEMs for 1969, 1997, 2006 in folder xdem1
-	this is very similar to examples in the xdem tutorials. ran these last with xdem==0.0.9, geoutils== 0.0.12
+	this is very similar to examples in the xdem tutorials. ran these last with xdem==0.0.9, geoutils== 0.0.12 --> not adjusted for updated xdem and GU!

 # Step 3: generate dif rasters with the aligned, coregistered DEMS:
-* dif raster generation on aligned, coregistered DEMs
+* dif raster generation on aligned, coregistered DEMs in AlignDEMS.py
-	in: AlignDEMS.py

 # Step 4: Error estimation:
 * run "plot_infer_heterosc_tirol.py" to get estimate of elevation error for different slop/curvature combinations

     output: plot of elevation error and table with values for different slopes and curvatures

     this is very similar to examples in the xdem tutorials.
 Input files are the coregsitered DEMs and the glacier outlines (GI1, GI2, GI3).
-Slow! ran these last with xdem==0.0.9, geoutils== 0.0.12
+Slow! ran these last with xdem==0.0.9, geoutils== 0.0.12 --> not adjusted for updated xdem and GU!

 * run "plot_standardization_tirol.py" to get dz uncertainty estimates for mean dz of all glaciers

     output is a table where each glaciers is a row this is very similar to examples in the xdem tutorials.
 Input files are the coregsitered DEMs and the GI1 glacier outlines.
 Slow!!
-Not checked for xdem version dependency, ran these last with xdem==0.0.9, geoutils== 0.0.12
+Not checked for xdem version dependency, ran these last with xdem==0.0.9, geoutils== 0.0.12 --> not adjusted for updated xdem and GU!

 * ErrorPlots.py : makes plot of uncertainties vs slope / boxplot (reads csv files generated in plot_standardization_tirol.py)

 * SlopeAspect.py compute and save slope and aspect rasters for 2017/18.

 ------
 note: updated xdem to 0.0.10 and GU to 0.0.12.
-GU breaks for more recent versions (0.0.15)
+GU install breaks for more recent versions (0.0.15), have not figured out why

 ## Shapefile processing:
 start with pangea files.